Shipping Demand

 Oil Movements

-• Oil demand levels are running close to present refinery capacity production limits
+• Oil demand levels running close to present refinery capacity production limits

-• High oil price triggered economizing on usage of oil
+• High oil prices encouraging economising on usage of oil

-• Shipping industry adjusted to the high cost of bunkers by slow steaming
+• Shipping industry adjustment to high bunker costs through slow steaming

 Major Dry Bulk Shipments